microsoft/BotFramework-WebChat/docs/HOOKS.md

 If a render function is returned, calling the function must return visualization of the activity.
 The visualization may vary based on the activity status, avatar, and bubble nub (a.k.a. callout).

-If the activity middleware want to hide the activity, it must return `false` instead of a render function.
+If the activity middleware wants to hide the activity, it must return `false` instead of a render function.
 The middleware should not return a render function that, when called, will return `false`.

 For `renderActivityStatus` and `renderAvatar`, it could be one of the followings: